Shalom Obadiah Cohen: Legacy

-Cohen and his son-in-law Moses Duek were two of the founders of Kolkata’s first synagogue, Neveh Shalome, in 1831.
+Cohen and his son-in-law Moses Duek were two of the founders of Kolkata's first synagogue, Neveh Shalome, in 1831.

-He also provided land to establish the first Jewish cemetery on Narkeldanga Road.
+He also provided land to establish the first Jewish cemetery on Narkeldanga Road, namely Jewish Cemetery, Kolkata.
 He is said to have been offered this land as a gift from a Bengali friend when he inquired about land for a Jewish cemetery.
 His friend refused to accept payment, but Cohen, unwilling to receive the land for free, gave him a golden ring as payment.
 The cemetery is still in use by the few remaining members of the Kolkata Jewish community today, and Cohen is buried there.

 Shalom is featured in the children's book Shalome Rides a Royal Elephant.
 It was written by his descendant, Jael Silliman.